 A Random Walk Down Wall Street Summary

-Then, you’ll see how wealth accumulates in time without being exposed to a high-risk environment, but only if you have the necessary patience to keep investing and trust that the market will do its job in time.
+If you do so, your wealth accumulates over time without you taking on much risk.
+It requires patience, however.
+You’ll have to keep investing and trust that the market will do its job.
 You can also try to pick individual stocks, but those will present a higher risk of investment.
-However, you’ll have to learn a few key aspects related to this area of expertise.
+However, you’ll have to understand a few key tenets first.
 Let’s explore them!

 Here are my three favorite lessons from the book: